Tuesday, March 5, 2019

 Check out the rocky wall and red bricks - which never age. :)

 Interesting pool location - surrounded by flats and it is built on a higher level.
-If you look around, they only put up fence instead of conceal wall, which gives a feeling of 'Openness'.
+If you look around, they only put up fa face instead of a concealed wall, which gives a feeling of 'Openness'.
 Love this place!

-Simple Ticket counter like visiting an aging stall
+Simple Ticket counters like visiting an aging stall

 This part is a place where they train divers and synchronized swimming!
 Cool!